Subscribe to updates

 • New Fair Deal - The government is proposing to extend protections set out in the 2013 Fair Deal guidance to LGPS members who are transferred to a new employer when a local government contract is outsourced.

-1. SEND stands for Special Educational Needs and Disability.
+1. SEND is an acronym that stands for Special Educational Needs and Disabilities.

 Attendees